webqit/webflo/README.md

         <script type="module" src="/bundle.js"></script>
         <template name="page" src="/bundle.html"></template>
     </head>
-    <body template="page/"> <!-- This template attribute automatically changes to page/about or page/products as we navigate to http://localhost:3000/about and http://localhost:3000/products respectively -->
+    <body template="page/"> <!-- This "template" attribute automatically changes to page/about or page/products as we navigate to http://localhost:3000/about and http://localhost:3000/products respectively -->
         <header></header>
-        <import name="main.html"></import> <!-- This import element omits a template attribute so as to inherit the global one -->
+        <import name="main.html"></import> <!-- This import element omits its "template" attribute so as to inherit the global one -->
         <footer></footer>
     </body>
 </html>
 ```

 > **Note**
-> <br>In this architecture, navigation is instant and sleek - Webflo prevents a page reload, obtains and sets data at `document.state.page` for the new URL, then set the URL path as a global `template` attribute on the `<body>` element.
+> <br>In this architecture, navigation is instant and sleek - Webflo prevents a full page reload, obtains and sets data at `document.state.page` for the new URL, then sets the `template` attribute on the `<body>` element to the new URL path.
 The `bundle.js` script comes with the appropriate OOHTML support level required for the imports to function.

 ##### In a Hybrid Architecture